2026 Guide to the TSA PreCheck Renewal Process

 First, TSA PreCheck members must complete an online renewal form that’s nearly identical to the form for first-time applicants.
 In most cases, you won’t have to return to an in-person enrollment center for another identity check and fingerprinting.

-You’ll also pay the $70 renewal fee—while the fee was recently decreased, the financial obligation can still make a dent in your checking account balance.
-But, there are still opportunities for a discount—if you’re interested in finding a discount (and for simplifying the renewal process), reach out to GovPlus.
+You’ll also pay the $70 online renewal fee, but may be opportunities for a discount.
+If you’re interested in finding a discount (and for simplifying the renewal process), reach out to GovPlus.
 We can streamline your TSA PreCheck renewal procedures and so you can focus on the benefits—an easier, seamless flying experience.

 #2 If necessary, complete an in-person screening